-The number and severity of symptoms range greatly from person to person.
+The number and severity of symptoms range significantly from person to person.
 Many people will have long periods with few or no symptoms before experiencing a sudden flare-up, where their symptoms are particularly severe.
-All cases of Lupus can be distressing and can have a considerable impact on a person’s quality of life.
+All cases of Lupus can be distressing and have a considerable impact on a person’s quality of life.

 Some medications can also cause lupus-like side effects.
 Therefore, if you think you have symptoms of lupus, you must discuss this with your GP.